AnonAuthorAI/KDD23_Paper275/Rebuttal.md

     - [Quesiton #2: Micro-averaged metrics](#quesiton-2-micro-averaged-metrics)

 # Reviewer p7r1

 We appreciate for your thoughtful review as well as the time and effort you have taken to evaluate our work.
 We have carefully considered your comments and criticisms, please see our itermized responses to each of your concerns:

-### Weakness #1: Clarification
+### Weakness #1: Relationship with existing works

 Thank you for your valuable comment.
-We apologize for any confusion that may have arisen and assure you that we will carefully revise this section.
-We would like to stress that all the techniques mentioned in our work have demonstrated significant success in addressing the heterophilic link/long-distance propagation problem in graph learning.
-However, while this issue has a considerable impact on the performance and bias of class-imbalanced graph learning models, we are unaware of any work that explicitly explores the relationship and interplay between the widely-discussed heterophilic link/long-distance propagation challenges and the class imbalance problem.
+All the techniques (i.e., GNNs for graphs with high heterophily or long-distance propagation) have demonstrated significant success.
+However, while these widely-discussed heterophilic/long-distance propagation challenges have a considerable impact on the performance and bias of class-imbalanced graph learning models, we are unaware of any work that explicitly explores the relationship and interplays between them and the class imbalance problem.

+Furthermore, our setting bears key differences from heterophilic GNNs.
+While the ambivalent message-passing is conceptually similar to heterophilic links, we do not make the general assumption that the input graph is heterophilic (i.e., heterophilic edges prevail).
+We focus more on the influence of "local heterophily" and its interplay with class imbalance, as well as how to mitigate such issues with topological augmentation.
+More detailed explanations can be found in the Related Works section (GNNs with heterophilic/long-distance propagation) and relevant results are presented in Appendix 2.4.

 ### Question #1: Problem Definition

-We apologize for the confusion, we will provide further clarification regarding the problem setting in the abstract to prevent any potential ambiguities.
+Thank you for the great suggestion.
+We will provide further clarification regarding the problem setting in the abstract to prevent any potential ambiguities.

 ### Question #2: On topology manipulations and aggregators

 Thank you for your insightful suggestion.
 We find this a very interesting direction to be explored.

 - **Observation & discussion:** Regarding our work, we considered three GNN architectures (GCN, GAT, and GraphSAGE) with varying aggregation functions (e.g., mean, max, attention-based) and evaluated their performance on several IGL tasks.
 Our experiments revealed that compared to the performance gain from imbalance handling techniques (e.g., GraphSMOTE, GraphENS, GBA), the difference in performance between different GNNs/aggregators was relatively small.
 There is no single GNN/aggregator proved universally superior for IGL tasks.
-Nevertheless, GBA consistently improved the performance of various GNNs regardless of the message aggregator used, which is expected given its model-agnostic nature.
+Nevertheless, GBA consistently improved the performance of various GNNs regardless of the message aggregator used, which is a key advantage of our method.
 - **Future directions:** Looking to the future, we believe that exploring the joint influence of message aggregators and topology manipulation in IGL holds significant promise.
 This could lead to the development of (1) more intelligent graph augmentation methods that can adapt to different aggregators, or even (2) class-imbalance-aware aggregators that can directly mitigate the class-imbalance bias in message-passing.
 We consider this to be an important direction for our future work.

 Thank you once again for your feedback, and please let us know if you have any further questions or concerns.

 # Reviewer aakq

 We appreciate for your thoughtful review as well as the time and effort you have taken to evaluate our work.
-We have carefully considered your comments and criticisms, please see our itermized responses to each of your concerns:
+We have carefully considered your comments and criticisms, please see our itemized responses to each of your concerns:

 ### Weakness #1: How does our methodology alleviates class imbalance

-We apologize for any confusion that may have arisen and would like to provide a brief clarification.
+We would like to provide the following clarification.

 **Problem Definition:**

+We are afraid this is a factual misunderstanding.
 The problem addressed in our work is the *class imbalance* problem in transductive node classification. *Topology imbalance*, which is defined as "asymmetric topological properties of the labeled nodes, i.e., labeled nodes are not equal in terms of their structural role in the graph," is another problem proposed in the ReNode paper [1].
-While we include ReNode as one of our baseline methods, we would like to emphasize that topology imbalance is orthogonal to class imbalance and is not the focus of our work.
+While we include ReNode as one of our baseline methods, we would like to emphasize that topology imbalance is different from class imbalance and is not the focus of our work.

 **How does GBA alleviate class imbalance problem:**